RealWTBking/photon/README.md

 ⚠️ = Previously Supported
 ❌ = Not Supported

-**Note: These statuses are subject to change in relation to demand.**
+**Note: These statuses are subject to change in relation to demand.
+You may request support for a Minecraft version [here](https://github.com/PhotonMC/home/issues/new?template=version-request.yml).**

 <!--Installation-->
 ## Installation and Setup